seacode/gmacs/examples/smbkc_18/doc/smbkc.md

 4. **Recruitment**: Recruitment is based on estimated number of male crab within the 90-104 mm CL size class in each year.
-The 2017 trawl-survey area-swept estimate of 0.073 million male SMBKC in this size class is the lowest in the 40 years since 1978 and caps a six-year (2012 - 2017) average recruitment that is only 54% of this mean.
-In the pot-survey, the abundance of this size group in 2017 was also the second-lowest in the time series (22% of the mean for the available pot-survey data).
+The 2018 trawl-survey area-swept estimate of 0.154 million male SMBKC in this size class is the third lowest in the 41 years since 1978 and follows the lowest (as observed in 2017).
+The recent six-year (2013 - 2018) average recruitment that is only 45% of this mean.
+In the pot-survey, the abundance of this size group in 2017 was also the second-lowest in the time series (22% of the mean for the available pot-survey data) whereas in 2018 the index...[placeholder].

 5. **Management performance**: In this assessment estimated total male catch is the sum of fishery-reported retained catch, estimated male discard mortality in the directed fishery, and estimated male bycatch mortality in the groundfish